-Raising money for a Hitchin 4 year old boy Seraph to travel to the New York to receive a trial vaccine to prevent a relapse of high-risk neuroblastoma cancer.
-To read his story and the reason behind the fundraising, go to https://www.teamsuperseraph.org/*
+Raising money for a Hitchin 4 year old boy, Seraph, to travel to the New York to receive a trial vaccine to prevent a relapse of high-risk neuroblastoma cancer.
+To read his story and the reason behind the fundraising or to donate, go to https://www.teamsuperseraph.org/*

 Think of a photo walk as a little boost to inspire you to go out and take more pictures – and a chance to actually bring your camera along to explore Hitchin rather than quickly rushing through as we shop or make our way to appointments, the school run or to work.
 Or if you draw or paint or write or make things with clay, a photo walk might be another way to collect inspiration for your work too.